tmart234/TMTool/README.md

 Minor: modified threat definition, modified threat logic, modified flow & stencil properties

 2 scripts for .tm7 model files:
 - model2csv.py - enumerate extra information from a model which we can't get from TMT's built in csv threat file. ex: notes, custom properties.
-Keep as separate csv file in conjuction with the model’s csv file
+Keep as separate csv file in conjuction with the TMT produced csv file
 - diff 2 TMT produced csv files, regardless of TMT’s numbering or the ordering, to compare and to partially integrate one model’s derived threats into another

 Steps to run scripts